rust-lang/rust/text/0000-argument-lifetimes.md

 As detailed in the [ergonomics initiative blog post], this bit of lifetime elision is considered a mistake: it makes it difficult to see at a glance that borrowing is occurring, especially if you're unfamiliar with the types involved.
+(The `&` types, by contrast, are universally known to involve borrowing.)
 This RFC proposes some steps to rectify this situation without regressing ergonomics significantly.

 [ergonomics initiative blog post]: https://blog.rust-lang.org/2017/03/02/lang-ergonomics.html